AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 }
 ```

 For convenience we will now add a method to our class, which will raise the event for us.
 We need to provide the name of the property which has changed.
 If we add `[CallerMemberName]` to the method argument, the compiler will add the property name for us.
+Add the `using` statement to the top of `SimpleViewModel.cs` and the method inside the `SimpleViewModel` class.

 ```cs
 // Remember to add this to your usings